Valley Forge 2004, 2018

 Into this late November damp arachnoid miasma, news from a small eastern European country came like a bracing blast of fresh, cold air.
 For its first decade of independence, Ukraine had been ruled by Soviet apparatchiks, but the attendant burgeoning corruption had forced its leader to step aside, and his handpicked successor, one Viktor Yanukovych (yes, that Yanukovych) was facing serious, determined opposition.
 Ukraine was as important to Vladimir Putin then as it is now, and so he launched a pilot of what has now become a highly sophisticated program of interference in other countries’ elections.
 Like an emergent virus trying to develop a successful parasitic relationship with its host, this first sally was clumsy at best.
 The campaign created a frisson of interest in the US (and much more than that in the Village) when his foot soldiers deployed traditional Russian statecraft and poisoned the opposition leader, Viktor Yushchenko.
 However, not only did Yushchenko survive, but the attack left his face permanently and grotesquely scarred, a highly effective 24/7/365 product placement for the fray.
 As in the US, on Election Day, the Ukrainians deployed exit pollers.
 As in our country, those pollers found a serious discrepancy between the exits and the official results.
 And there the parallels end, and the stories diverge.

 The Ukrainians refused to accept the results.
 Instead hundreds of thousands descended on the capital and declared, in the face of bitter sub-zero temperatures, that they would not leave until the election was rerun (even now, I tear up at the memory).
-Women from all over the country, including the “rebellious” east (where all legitimate polling shows extremely high support for the Ukrainian government and no interest in becoming part of Russia; the same is true of Crimea, despite the lies about this told by our own president), daily cooked vats of food and brought them, along with coats, blankets, and toiletries, to the city, often trudging through deep snow drifts to do so.
+Women from all over the country, including the “rebellious” east, daily cooked vats of food and brought them, along with coats, blankets, and toiletries, to the city, often trudging through deep snow drifts to do so.
 Here in the United States, in Chicago where I lived, there were dozens of meetings and rallies.
 Yushchenko himself came to the city, accompanied by Vitali Klitschko (bigger), to seek advice and support from the world’s oldest democracy that had inspired him.

 It was an unusually mild winter in Chicago that year, a portent of things to come.
 I remember one march and rally in particular I attended that took place along the Magnificent Mile.
 I was the only American-American in the group, and so was asked to share some words of wisdom.
 It was hard to know what to say, as I surveyed my fellow countrymen and woman trundling indifferently past us, to and fro, shopping as always (which, to be fair, was what we were told to do to keep the terrorists from winning), and as I imagined our National Mall in similarly mild conditions, empty, and thought of those hundreds of thousands standing in the bitter cold, by now with snipers trained on them, just waiting for the word, I have to say I was ashamed, looking out at those faces, many of them newly arrived in our country, whose homeland had never tasted the rewards of democracy, whose fathers and mothers, aunts and uncles, sisters and brothers, were now risking their lives for it, while we… All I could do was tell them that as a citizen of the country that had first championed the ideals they were fighting for, I was proud of them, and I hoped their example would inspire us in return.